orjangj/neotest-ctest/README.md

     - Style guide  (stylua)
     - neoconf
     - Unit tests
+    - Document minimum versions of Neotest, GTest, Catch2... etc
+    - Document usefule keybindings (short output, full output, test nearest, test file, test all)

-  -- BUG: file/dir/namespace are marked as passed when all tests are skipped -- Not sure if this is the intended behavior of Neotest, or if I'm doing something wrong.
+  -- BUG: dir nodes are marked as passed in neotest summary when all tests are skipped -- Not sure if this is the intended behavior of Neotest, or if I'm doing something wrong.

 -- Limitations